opensafely/anticoagulant-switching-research/README.md

 ### Loading SQL credentials when running notebooks

 The main notebook here is fed from live SQL connection to either the dummy or real data held on OpenSAFELY.
-This can be run in dummy data, by launching the notebook using command `py run.py` in Windows.
+This could previously be run in dummy data, by launching the notebook using command `py run.py` in Windows, but the dummy data connection is no longer available.
 For developers re-running this within OpenSAFELY, you need to create a local file `environ.txt` in your local drive with SQL server details/credentials as follows:
 `DBCONN="DRIVER={ODBC Driver 17 for SQL Server};SERVER=[servername];DATABASE=[dbname];UID=[your_UID];PWD=[your_pw]"` (do not keep the square brackets).
 Add `--env-file <path>/environ.txt` to the docker run command (replacing `<path>` with the location of the `environ.txt` file.